Modify code

 • Constraints

-, etc.).
+• If you launch any of the other configurators from Eclipse, they will open using that configurator’s configuration file ( design.cycapsense , design.cyseglcd , etc.).
 These files are specific to the given resource, and they may rely on configuration data from the design.modus file.

-Launching configurators without the IDE
+Launching configurators without Eclipse

 Use tools